aaanh/aaanh/README.md

 At school, I'm an undergraduate student and currently researching ML/AI/XAI services under the guidance of [Professor Liu](https://users.encs.concordia.ca/~liu).

 Activities on GitHub are on hiatus.
-Currently interning at Nuance/Microsoft.

 <!-- ![](https://komarev.com/ghpvc/?username=aaanh) -->